ilkkamtk/JavaScript-english/apit-ajax.md

 <script>

     fetch('pics.json')              // The download is started.
-The standard method is GET.
+The default method is GET.
-    .then(function(vastaus){        // When the download is complete, return vastaus.json();        // convert the loaded text JSON to a JavaScript object / array }).then(function(json){         // Then the downloaded data is received and showPics(json);                // call the showPic function and send the loaded data to it as a parameter.
+    .then(function(response){       // When the download is complete, return response.json();       // convert the loaded text JSON to a JavaScript object / array }).then(function(json){         // Then the downloaded data is received and showPics(json);               // call the showPics function and send the loaded data to it as an argument.
     }).catch(function(error){       // If an error occurs,
       console.log(error);           // log the error to the console.
     });